realisticattorney/Blog-App/README.md

 # Blog-App
 # README

-Follow the steps of the guide
+Follow the steps of the guide.

 Things you may want to cover: